SAP-samples/teched2022-IN280/exercises/ex4/readme.md

 In this exercise, you will leverage the *Health Monitoring* application of SAP Cloud ALM and track resources of Cloud Integration as JMS queues and certificates.

 #### Prerequisites:
  - You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)
-- *If you are performing configurations yourself*, your Cloud Integration service in SAP Cloud ALM `CloudIntegration-<tenant_name>_<userID>`  should be connected to the Cloud Integration tenant.
+ - :construction_worker: *If you have a self-managed `CloudIntegration-<tenant_name>-<userID>` service* it should be connected to the Cloud Integration tenant.
 If not please run through exercise [Configure the monitoring of Cloud Integration tenant in SAP Cloud ALM](/exercises/ex1/)
--  If you are using the *preconfigured Cloud Integration service* in SAP Cloud ALM `CloudIntegration-<tenant_name>` nothing has to be done

 ## Exercise steps